Cheapest Car Insurance by State: 2026 Comparison

 3. Florida — $2,709/year

-Florida's no-fault insurance system, combined with the highest rate of uninsured drivers (approximately 20% to 26%), a large population of elderly drivers, heavy tourist traffic, and frequent hurricane damage makes it the third most expensive state for car insurance.
+Florida's no-fault insurance system, combined with the highest rates of uninsured drivers (approximately 20-26%), a large population of elderly drivers, heavy tourist traffic, and frequent hurricane and hail damage makes it the third most expensive state.
+Florida also has significant problems with insurance fraud, particularly staged accidents and inflated medical billing, that add costs passed on to all policyholders.

 How to Get the Cheapest Rate in Any State

-- Compare quotes from at least five companies — This is the single most effective way to save money.
-The cheapest insurer for one driver may be the most expensive for another.
-Use online comparison tools or work with an independent agent.
+This is the single most effective way to save money on car insurance.
+The cheapest insurer for one driver may be the most expensive for another, even in the same state.
+Rates for identical coverage from different companies can vary by 40-60% in the same ZIP code.
+Use online comparison tools or work with an independent agent to get quotes from State Farm, GEICO, Progressive, Allstate, USAA (if eligible), Erie, and Nationwide.

 What Happens to Your Car Insurance When You Move States